ronkeizer/vpc/README.md

 vpc
 ===

-Create visual predictive checks, a commonly used diagnostic plot in pharmacometrics, in R, without the use of NONMEM, PsN, and Xpose.
-This approach is more flexible, more easily customizable, and faster than the NONMEM+PsN+Xpose approach.
+Create visual predictive checks, a commonly used diagnostic plot in pharmacometrics in R

+## Rationale

+A widely used diagnostic tool in pharmacometrics is the VPC, which is most commonly created using PsN and Xpose, using NONMEM as the simulation engine.
+However, creating VPCs in PsN and Xpose can be cumbersome.
+The aim of the current library is to provide a tool that is:

+- a single-step process for creating a VPC (previously: simulation done in NONMEM, data processing by PsN, plotting by Xpose/lattice).
+I.e. this allows changing of vpc parameters such as binning / stratification upon creation of the plot, not in a separate pre-processing step.
+- more easily customizable, e.g. request any prediction / confidence interval
+- more flexible: simulate data in R, or use simulated NONMEM data, or use data from other tools (Monolix / BUGS / Stan / Matlab etc)
+- more easily extendible: output is a ggplot object
+- much easier to use in the case of survival / repeated time-to-event data (the PsN/Xpose approach is very hairy for this type of data)
+- faster (mostly due to optimized data-handling with dplyr)

+## Functionality implemented

+- VPC for continuous data
+- VPC for censored data (or binary data in general)
+- Stratification (single & multiple)
+- Auto-binning (using simple search for x-variable density-nadirs)

-To be supplied to function:
+## To be implemented soon

--  observed data
+- prediction-correction
--  function to simulate data (i.e. a structural model with parameter estimates / distributions), **OR** a simulation dataset, e.g. simulated from NONMEM or other simulation software
+- (repeated) time-to-event plots
+- auto-binning using approach form Lavielle et al.

 ## Installation